dude-with-the-long-username/FOSS-workshop/README.md

 These are my recommended linux distros:
     [Manjaro](https://manjaro.org/)(Arch based) (Manjaro KDE is my personal favourite), [Linux mint](https://linuxmint.com/) & [Pop OS](https://pop.system76.com)(If you REALLY want to use a Debian or Ubuntu based distro ), Fedora & OpenSuse (If you're super ultra FOSS loving and love being a dev) MX linux, Antix (For your persistent carry everywhere USB drive)

 For Less powerful hardware:
     Manjaro xfce, Xubuntu

 For Really old hardware:
     Peppermint linux, Puppy linux ( Bring that 15-20 year old PC back to life!)

 For your router/modem
     OpenWRT(Really feature rich & much more secure than your stock router firmware)

 Custom ROMs for your phone:
+    Good ROMs depend on each individual phone model & ROM maintainer.
+These are some commonly available ROMs available for a LOT of phone models.
-          Lineage OS, Paranoid Android, Pixel Experience......(For your Android phone)
+    Lineage OS, Paranoid Android, Pixel Experience......(For your Android phone) (There maybe better ROMs for your phone based on these....search in your phone model's telegram group)

 For your home server:
     OpenSUSE Leap

 For your server:
     Ubuntu Server, RHEL, CentOS

 For your TV:
     KDE Plasma Bigscreen, OSMC, Libreelec (plug a $35 raspberry pi to your old normal TV and make it a smart tv!)